jlangch/venice/doc/readme/concurrency.md

    (deref (future task)))
 ```

-Promise is a thread-safe object that encapsulates immutable value.
-This value might
+A promise is a thread-safe object that encapsulates immutable value.
+This value
-not be available yet and can be delivered exactly once, from any thread, later.
+might not be available yet and can be delivered exactly once, from any thread,
-If another thread tries to dereference a promise before it's delivered, it'll
+later.
+If another thread tries to dereference a promise before it's delivered,
-block calling thread.
-If promise is already resolved (delivered), no blocking
+it'll block calling thread.
+If promise is already resolved (delivered), no
-occurs at all.
-Promise can only be delivered once and can never change its value
+blocking occurs at all.
+Promise can only be delivered once and can never change
-once set
+its value once set

 ```clojure
 (do